-Mesothelioma is usually associated with workplace exposure to asbestos particles that are inhaled or ingested.
-Mesothelioma is found most often among workers at companies that manufactured asbestos-containing products or workers in certain trades or industries that handled asbestos.
+Asbestos cancer is usually associated with workplace exposure to asbestos particles that are inhaled or ingested.
+This cancer is found most often among workers at companies that manufactured asbestos-containing products or workers in certain trades or industries that handled asbestos.

-The forms of the disease include: pleural mesothelioma, peritoneal mesothelioma, and pericardial mesothelioma.
+The forms of the disease include: pleural, peritoneal, and pericardial.
 The name identifies where it occurs in the body.

-- Pleural mesothelioma, the most common form affecting about two-thirds of patients, occurs in the lining of the lungs and the walls of the chest cavity.
+- Pleural, the most common form affecting about two-thirds of patients, occurs in the lining of the lungs and the walls of the chest cavity.
 Shortness of breath and pain in the chest due to buildup of fluid around the lungs are often symptoms of pleural mesothelioma.

-- Pericardial mesothelioma, which occurs in the lining around the heart, is extremely rare, representing less than 1 percent of cases.
+- Pericardial, which occurs in the lining around the heart, is extremely rare, representing less than 1 percent of cases.

 For those reasons, doctors often do not definitively make a diagnosis of mesothelioma until the disease has reached an advanced stage, thereby making life expectancy short.
 At this point the patients’ treatment options are few, and no cures are available.
 A biopsy of tissue is required for a confirmed diagnosis.